|

 books that are unique and unparalleled.

-There are two volumes of the “Hard
+There are two parts/volumes of the “Hard

 separately but making the write ups available at the same time.
 In my